Sara Powell: Stage work

 Since 1995, she has appeared on stage as often as on television, taking part in about thirty productions at the National Theatre, Bristol Old Vic, Bush Theatre, Donmar Warehouse, Arcola Theatre, Crucible Theatre, Birmingham Rep and more.
 Powell played various Shakespearean roles, such as Andromache in Troilus and Cressida (1999), Lady Macduff in Macbeth (2005) and Queen Elizabeth in Richard III (2017).
 Her other classical credits include playing Cariola in John Webster's revenge tragedy The Duchess of Malfi (2000–2001) for the Royal Shakespeare Company's touring production, directed by Gale Edwards.
 In 2005, Powell starred opposite Friends star David Schwimmer in Neil LaBute's original West End production of Some Girl(s) at the Gielgud Theatre.
 The cast also included Catherine Tate, Lesley Manville and Saffron Burrows.

-In April 2003, she made her debut as a theatre director with Come Out Eli, a play based on the events of the Hackney siege, Britain's longest police siege.
-It opened at the Tristan Bates Theatre in London only four months after the siege ended.
+In April 2003, Powell made her debut as a theatre director with Come Out Eli, a play based on the events of the Hackney siege, Britain's longest police siege.
+The play opened at the Tristan Bates Theatre in London only four months after the siege ended.
 The story was told through recounting interviews taken from eyewitnesses and local residents during the incident.
 Powell dismissed accusations that the production was exploiting a tragedy, "This [is] not exploitative to me because we are re-telling people's stories.
 We are not using the stories in any way because we are telling them in the way they told us during the interviews.
 It is a different method of storytelling to your usual theatre experience.
 It is technically quite difficult but it does capture the nuances of tone and speech in a very real way."

 In 2019, she got a small part in the romantic comedy film Last Christmas, written by Emma Thompson and starring Game of Thrones actress Emilia Clarke.
-Three years later, she joined Clarke in her West End debut, Anton Chekhov's The Seagull, directed by Jamie Lloyd.
+Three years later, Powell joined Clarke in her West End debut, Anton Chekhov's The Seagull, directed by Jamie Lloyd.
 It was broadcast in cinemas worldwide as part of the National Theatre Live programme, just like Powell's other theatrical production, The Madness of George III (2018), with Mark Gatiss as the lead.
 Two more plays starring Powell, Mapping the Edge (2001) and Albert Camus's The Plague (2017), have been broadcast on BBC Radio.